paddls/ngx-repository/README.md

 }
 ```

-Each repository of a resource made from `FirebaseDriver` or `HttpDriver` are singleton services stored in Angular
+Each repository of a resource made from `FirestoreDriver` or `HttpDriver` are singleton services stored in Angular
 Injector, so don't worry about injecting them on several services.

 Last but not least : NgxRepository automatically serializes and deserializes your resources between JSON and strongly